geosas/STAV/README.md

 STAV was initially designed for **environmental observatories**, where the number of measurement points is limited.
 It is currently **not intended to visualize more than tens of thousands of measurement points** (future adaptations will make this possible).

+STAV is designed to be as simple to deploy as possible.
+Simply copying the project directory onto your machine or server is all it takes to get started, no complex installation procedure or external dependencies required.

 ## Features

 STAV allows users to: